-After I created my cleaning routine and stick to it, I was able to clean more houses.
+After I created my cleaning routine and stuck to it, I was able to clean more houses in a day.
 I would practice with each house I cleaned, and created a game out of it by tracking my steps.
 The fewer steps I took to clean a house the more efficient I became.
-When I arrived to a new home I knew exactly how I was going to clean it.
+When I arrived at a new home, I knew exactly how I was going to clean it.

-When you clean in the same order and in the same steps cleaning becomes automatic and second nature.
-There is no stopping and making decisions on the next task.
-You begin building muscle memory you transition from task to task easily and quickly.
+When you clean in the same order and in the same steps, cleaning becomes automatic and second nature.
+There is no stopping and wondering what you will clean next.
+You begin building muscle memory as you transition from task to task easily and quickly.

 Step 4: Use Speed Cleaning Tools

-When I started my cleaning business, I was not familiar with the Speed Cleaning terminology.
+When I started my cleaning business, I was not familiar with Speed Cleaning terminology.

-I would read how companies would be able to clean several homes in a day.
-No matter how fast I moved while cleaning I never reached that point.
-The more research I did, the more I learned about it and the more I implemented the concepts into my cleaning routine the faster I was cleaning while still maintaining that high level of service my business was built on.
+I would read how companies could clean several homes in a day.
+No matter how fast I moved while cleaning, I felt I would never reach that point.
+The more research I did, the more I learned what speed cleaning tools were and the more I implemented the concepts into my cleaning routine the faster I was cleaning while still maintaining that high level of service my business was built on.

 What are speed cleaning tools?

-Speed cleaning tools are any tools that assist in cleaning quickly.
-But also maintaining quality.
-They are any tool that helps you to clean faster and smarter.
+Speed cleaning tools are any tools that assist in cleaning quickly while maintaining quality.
+They are any tool that helps you clean faster and smarter.

-One thing I found that I was doing wrong, is I was not using the right tools.
-I was scrubbing and spending extra time on tasks, that there was no way I was never going to clean more homes in a day because it took me too long to clean a house.
+Before using speed cleaning tools, I was scrubbing and spending extra time on tasks.
+There was no way I was ever going to clean more homes in a day because it took me too long to clean a house.

-Don’t spend extra time on mopping floors or scrubbing showers.
-If you use the right right tool, you can quickly remove soap scum or hard to remove sticky spots on the floor quickly.
+Don’t spend extra time mopping floors or scrubbing showers.
+If you use the right tool, you can quickly remove soap scum or hard-to-remove sticky spots on the floor quickly.
 You’ll laugh at your old self who use to sit and scrub sticky residue from floors or windows when all it took was a razor blade and a wipe to remove it.

 Step 5: Use an Apron

 Using a cleaning apron will help you to clean more houses in a day by reducing the amount of time you spend at a client’s home.
 Similar to speed cleaning tools, using this tool will help you to clean houses faster.

 Do you set cleaning supplies down and have to go hunt for them?
 Or do you have to run back to your cleaning caddy to get a tool?
 How about stuffing your pockets with cleaning towels or garbage you find while cleaning?